|Best overall||Varier Variable Balans Original Kneeling Chair||SEE IT||

 - Best overall: Varier Variable Balans Original Kneeling Chair

-- Best with a back: CINIUS Professional Ergonomic Wooden Height-Adjustable Kneeling Chair with Backrest Support
+- Best with back support: CINIUS Professional Ergonomic Wooden Height-Adjustable Kneeling Chair with Backrest Support

-- Best for kids: Posture Pro Ergonomic Kneeling Chair
+- Best for short person: Posture Pro Ergonomic Kneeling Chair

-- Best for tall people: Master Massage Ergonomic Steel Kneeling Chair
+- Best for tall person: Master Massage Ergonomic Steel Kneeling Chair

 - Best budget: Office Star Ergonomically Designed Knee Chair